The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 ↓ See the ⓘ icon that just appeared?

-Well, first, it's there to provide a clickable table of contents.But if you scroll to the bottom, you’ll find a text box with which you can ask me anything.
+Well, first, it's there to provide a clickable table of contents.But if you scroll to the bottom, you'll find a text box where you can ask me anything.

-Reaching out with questions, feedback, or updates on your journey also provides value back to me.
-It shows me how the method is working out in the real world, which then helps me refine the method, improve the writing, and add supporting material.
+Reaching out with questions, feedback, or updates on your journey helps me too.
+It shows me how the method is working in the real world, so I can keep refining it.

 Alright.
 That's about it for the intro stuff, but before we continue, I want to acknowledge why you might still be hesitating.